-Our work on the ground with farmers, farm families, public and private landowners directly informs our advocacy.
+Land For Good is a leader in advocating for greater, more secure access to farmland for all farmers – and for keeping working farmland active across the generations.
+Our work on the ground with farmers and landowners directly informs our advocacy.
 We understand the specific land challenges entering and exiting farmers face, and what landowners need to improve access and tenure to farmers.

 Our collaborations around the region – and across the country – strengthen our advocacy.
 We work with farm and conservation organizations, agricultural service providers, beginning farmer networks and research institutions to explore new services, programs and policy ideas and to promote those that we know are removing barriers to land access and improving security of tenure.